taylorSando/docs/documentation/application-overview.md

 * set-focus

-The last three message types above allow us to give names to parts of an application tree and then switch between them with `set-focus` messages.
+The last three message types above allow us to give names to parts of an application tree, and then switch between them with `set-focus` messages.

 ```clojure